OSA-Express for Ethernet connectivity to local area networks (LANs)

 Capacity: With their compact design, two PCIe I/O drawers occupy the same space as one I/O cage while delivering 14% more capacity - up to 128 channels (64 I/O cards) are supported versus the 112 channels (28 I/O cards) offered with the I/O cage.

-Granularity: With the PCIe I/O drawer we introduced enhanced granularity features for the local area network (LAN).
+Granularity: With the PCIe I/O drawer comes enhanced granularity Ethernet features for the local area network (LAN).

-Increased infrastructure bandwidth: The new I/O infrastructure introduced the industry-standard Peripheral Component Interconnect Express Generation 2 (PCIe Gen2) infrastructure from the processor book to the I/O cards, which now supports an 8 gigabytes per second (8 GBps) bus.
-This new infrastructure offers enhanced bandwidth in the connection to the processor book as well as the distribution buses contained in the drawer.
+Increased infrastructure bandwidth: The industry-standard Peripheral Component Interconnect Express Generation 2 (PCIe Gen2) infrastructure from the processor book or processor drawer to the I/O cards, is designed to support an 8 gigabytes per second (8 GBps) bus.
+This infrastructure is designed to offer enhanced bandwidth in the connection to the processor book or processor drawer as well as the distribution buses contained in the drawer.